ONSdigital/sml-supporting-info/method-info/winsorisation/winsorisation.md

 ### Outlier Weight Calculation

 The threshold, **k** derived from either Expansion or Ratio Estimation is then used to determine whether a _target value_ exceeds the computed threshold.
-Values that exceed the threshold have an _outlier weight_, **o** calculated that is the ratio a value can be reduced by to bring it closer to the other target values in the group being analysed.
+Values that exceed the threshold have an _outlier weight_, **o** calculated that is the ratio a value can be reduced by to bring it closer to the threshold.
 It is this _outlier weight_ value that the Winsorisation method returns.

 For each row of data the _target value_ is compared with the calculated _threshold_, **k** and a _modified target value_ **$y^*$** is computed: